 Festival sites are not always the easiest places for people with disabilities to navigate so we are doing our best to put things in place to make your experience as trouble free as possible.

-- Although we do not have an Accessible Viewing Area for the stages our Area Guardians will make sure you are taken care of and have a good sight line to the entertainment.
+- Although we do not have an Accessible Viewing Area for the stages our Area Guardians will make sure you are taken care of and have a good line of sight to the entertainment.

-- If you need an assistant to come with you to the festival we can arrange a Personal Assistant ticket.
+- If you need a carer to come with you to the festival we can arrange a Personal Assistant ticket (providing you have a full weekend ticket).

-- We can provide large print sitemaps and schedules should you need one.
+- We can provide large print sitemaps and schedules should you need one – please contact us in advance.

 Do note that there will not be metal tracks for wheelchairs to get around, and some of the ground is rough field and some paths are a bit uneven.